 - Alternatives to Yum Cha restaurants in Melbourne

-Every weekend some of the best Yum Cha in Melbourne flows under the paper lamps and whitewashed walls of David’s.
-You can forget the anxious wait for the starters to arrive – the baskets flow fresh from the kitchen to the table as soon as your butt hits the stool.
-One of the rare all you can eat affairs, each dish is a tribute to generations of fresh, simple cuisine dreamt up in the riverside homes of rural Shanghai and presented to you, a basket by steaming basket until all you can muster is a smile and a feeble “please, no more”.
+Every weekend some of the best Yum Cha in Melbourne flows under the paper lamps and whitewashed walls of David’s on the border of South Yarra and Prahran.
+You can forget the anxious wait for the starters to arrive – the baskets flow fresh from the kitchen to the table, and you’ll taste great Chinese food in one of the rare all-you-can-eat affairs.
+Think Prawn & Pork Shu Mai, Veggie Spring Rolls, and Dongpo Pork Belly.
+All of this is a tribute to generations of fresh, simple cuisine dreamt up in the riverside homes of rural Shanghai and presented to you in a steaming basket.

 Phone: (03) 9529 5199

 What We Like: On the doorstep of the infamous Chapel Street in South Yarra, this hidden gem is an intimate, dimly-lit setting perfect for a low-key Yum Cha dining experience.

 Favourite Dishes: Crystal Prawn Dumplings, Salted Duck Dumplings, Crackling Pork Fried Rice.

 The faithful travel from the edges of Melbourne to gather under this ambient sanctuary dedicated to the worship of Yum Cha.
 From the mind of iconic restauranteur Neil Perry, Spice Temple draws culinary inspiration from the lesser-known regional provinces of China and serves them to you one delicate morsel at a time.
 Proposing a more distinguished take on the Yum Cha experience, you’ll find no trolleys here – dishes are ordered a la carte and service is world-class.
 Favourites of ours include Pan Fried Wagyu Bao, Prawn Wontons, and Steamed Market Fish Hunan Style.